Private Matchings and Allocations: Lower Bounds

 \subsection{Separation Between Standard and Joint Differential Privacy}

-While we can compute an approximate maximum-weight matching under joint privacy when the supply of each good is large \shortbreak (\Cref{matching-acc}), this is not possible under standard differential privacy even with infinite supply.
-(In fact, it is not possible with finite supply either.)
+While we can compute an approximate maximum-weight matching under joint privacy when the supply of each good is large \shortbreak (\cref{matching-acc}), this is not possible under standard differential privacy even with infinite supply.